brendancicchi/certificate-authority/datastax-training/README.md

 ## Scenarios

 The **Solution** links contain spoilers.
-Please attempt to correct the scenario yourself before viewing the solution.
+Please attempt to correct the scenario yourself before viewing any solutions.
+Scenarios are independent of each other so you can move onto the next scenario and redeploy a scenario later even without solving it.
+DSE must be in a configuration that allows it to start prior to any scenario deployments.

 * Scenario 1 - `./run-scenario.sh -s 1` -> [Solution](scenarios/scenario1/SOLUTION.md)
 * Scenario 2 - `./run-scenario.sh -s 2` -> [Solution](scenarios/scenario2/SOLUTION.md)
 * Scenario 3 - `./run-scenario.sh -s 3` -> [Solution](scenarios/scenario3/SOLUTION.md)
+* Scenario 4 - `./run-scenario.sh -s 4` -> [Solution](scenarios/scenario4/SOLUTION.md)